Floorp-Projects/Floorp/docs/code-quality/static-analysis.rst

 Clang-Tidy static analysis
 --------------------------

-Our current static-analysis infrastruture is based on `clang-tidy <http://clang.llvm.org/extra/clang-tidy/>`__.
+Our current static-analysis infrastructure is based on `clang-tidy <http://clang.llvm.org/extra/clang-tidy/>`__.
 It uses checkers in order to assert different programming errors present in the code.
 The checkers that we use are split into 3 categories: